web-dl-tools/docs/configuration.md

 # Configuration

 Configuration in both repositories is managed by an environment file.
 They will require some manual configuration to set Web DL up for your network situation.
-In order to perform these configuration you'll need a text editor with the ability to modify dot files. _These files are hidden/invisible by default in most operating systems._ it is recommended to use Microsoft Visual Code for this.
+In order to perform these changes you'll need a text editor with the ability to modify dot files. _These files are hidden/invisible by default in most operating systems._ It is recommended to use Microsoft Visual Code for this.

-## Enviroment file
+## Environment file

  A base example is provided in the repository as _.env.dist_.
 Please copy and rename this file to _.env_ and fill in the values.

 Both repositories require a _.env_ file on the root level of each folder.
-An base example file is provided in the repository as _dist.env_.
+A base example file is provided in the repository as _dist.env_.

 1. Copy and rename the example _dist.env_ file to _.env_.